tejas-2232/GCP-on-the-Go/appEngine/readme.md

 * It's made up of single application resource that consists of one or more services.
 * each service can use different runtimes to operate with different performance

+* provides buil in services and API's like:
+  * NoSQL datastores
+  * Memcache, load balancing, health checks,
+  * application logging, and a user authentication API that’s common to most applications

 * The App Engine application is a top-level container
 * It includes the service, version, and instance resources that make up your app